 As the above outline indicates, a solid cumulative PhD thesis submitted to Meduniwien should extend to about 100 pages.
 Depending on student output, the Results and M & M chapters will fluctuate in their lengths.
 However, 30 or so pages of Introduction and about ten to 20 pages of Discussion are expected to be included in the thesis, irrespective of the number of published papers and prepared manuscripts incorporated into the Results chapter.
 A doctoral thesis is expected to contain text that is the intellectual product of the student.
-If, for any reason, a student feels that he or she must rely on an Al algorithm or a writing enhancement tool (Chat-GPT, Grammarly, Google Translate, DeepL, etc.) to translate, generate, or paraphrase texts, this must be indicated as such with an appropriate citation at the end of the relevant paragraph and in the Bibliography.
-While this indication will serve to defend the student against any claims of reviewer deception, there is no guarantee that the reviewers will be appreciative of ample AI-generated texts in the thesis.
+If, for any reason, a student feels that he or she must rely sparingly on an AI algorithm or a writing enhancement tool (Chat-GPT, Grammarly, Google Translate, DeepL, etc.) to generate text, this must be indicated as such with [square brackets], followed by a statement in the "Declaration" claiming this fact and the appropriate citation.
+While this indication will serve to defend the student against any claims of reviewer deception, there is no guarantee that the reviewers will be appreciative of AI-generated text in the thesis.
 Accordingly, theses relying extensively on AI may fail to receive a positive evaluation by the reviewers.
-Students should note AI-detection algorithms will still recognise machine-generated texts even after being paraphrased by the authors, and that subsequent revised thesis submissions remain marked.
-Hence, students should be aware that relying on AI may incurr a risk, which is solely their own, and it therefore is strongly recommended that they disclose all AI use in the Declaration, the List of Algorithms, the body of the text, and the Bibliography.
-For more information, please see https://apastyle.apa.org/blog/how-to-cite-chatgpt